Grandia (video game): Development

 In March 1999, Game Arts's Japanese publisher ESP Software showcased a PlayStation version of Grandia at that year's Tokyo Game Show expo, along with confirmation that the game would be released in English for the first time in North America by Sony Computer Entertainment America.
 Working Designs, which had previously worked with Game Arts on bringing their Lunar games to the region, had expressed interest in publishing the game, but were ultimately unable to secure the rights.
 New features for the PlayStation version included support for the system's DualShock analog control sticks and vibration function, as well as compatibility with Sony's Japanese-only PocketStation peripheral, which allows players to download game data on a portable device for use in a special mini-game.
 Although the company had expressed interest in bringing the game to the PlayStation as early as 1998, technical problems originally prevented the title from being ported to the system.
-Game Arts was later able to release the game with a slight loss in frame rate and a marginal decrease in video effects the following June.
+Game Arts released the game with a slight loss in frame rate and a marginal decrease in video effects the following June.
 The North American version was originally announced by Sony as a summer release during the 1999 Electronic Entertainment Expo in Los Angeles, but was pushed back to the following October.
 Grandia was released for the PlayStation in Europe in 2000 by Ubisoft.

-Nearly ten years after Grandia's release on the PlayStation, Game Arts announced in April 2009 that the game would be released as a downloadable title on Sony's PlayStation Network service in Japan in celebration of the resuming development on the company's long-dormant Grandia Online project.
+Nearly ten years after Grandia's release on the PlayStation, Game Arts announced in April 2009 that the PlayStation version of the game would be released as a downloadable title on Sony's PlayStation Network service in Japan on April 22, 2009, in celebration of the resuming development on the company's long-dormant Grandia Online project.
+It was released in North America on February 25, 2010, and in Europe on November 10, 2010.